dimmando/abc-bookshop/README.md

 **First Time Visitor**

-  - A user sees the main features of the app on the welcome page: find a book by different search criteria or contact us.
+  - A user sees the main features of the app on the home screen
   - A user can register, log in and logout.
   - An anonymous user can:
-    -  browse the page
+    -  browse the books
     -  search for books in the search window
     -  sort books by category, name, rating and price
     -  filter the books by subject and age